 Freight forwarders, also known as transport management companies, oversee the entire freight journey from start to end.
 They provide end-to-end solutions for the supply chain.
 They handle documents, coordinate modes of transport, manage customs processes, and organize port services.
 They may help you connect more than one way of shipping goods and will provide you with tons of various shipping documents.

-Explore moreAn excellent example of maritime transport is all that happens in the Port of Antwerp-Bruges in Belgium, one of the largest in Europe.
+An excellent example of maritime transport is all that happens in the Port of Antwerp-Bruges in Belgium, one of the largest in Europe.
 This port unquestionably handles a large number of container shipments via vessels that are shipped through the various waterways.
 The Port of Antwerp-Bruges in Belgium is also an excellent example of supply chain models that underpin logistics shipping operations worldwide.
 These shipping operations generate a substantial volume of documents, often transmitted from one vessel to other ports and vice versa, by using typical USB memory sticks passed among seafarers.
-[1]

-So, at this point, there's a significant reliance on digital documents stored on these types of hardware, but maritime transport often still relies on paper documents.
+So, at this point, there's a significant reliance on digitally scanned documents stored on these types of hardware, but maritime transport often still relies on paper documents.
 What directly helps in handling this process are document management system solutions, especially those dedicated to transportation.
-Summarizing this paragraph, we can conclude that no matter which transport mode you choose within your supply chain, with DMS software, you'll have all-in-one access to your transportation documents in one place.
+Summarizing this paragraph, we can conclude that no matter which transport mode you choose within your supply chain, with DMS scanning software, you'll have all-in-one access to your transportation scanned documents in one place.
 You can also minimize the risk of document loss by passing them in paper format, as is mentioned only on USB memory sticks.

 Air transport